PM Carney participates in a virtual meeting in support of Ukraine

 Ottawa, Ontario

-Today, the Prime Minister, Mark Carney, participated in a virtual meeting of the Coalition of the Willing on support for Ukraine.
+Today, the Prime Minister, Mark Carney, participated in a virtual meeting of the Coalition of the Willing alongside the President of Ukraine, Volodymyr Zelenskyy.

-The Coalition welcomed the leadership and initiative of President Trump and the United States and discussed ongoing efforts toward securing peace in Ukraine, in the context of upcoming ceasefire negotiations between the United States and Russia taking place in Anchorage, Alaska, on Friday, August 15, 2025.
+The Coalition discussed yesterday’s meeting between President Trump, European leaders, the NATO Secretary General, and President Zelenskyy.
+Leaders welcomed the openness of the United States to providing security guarantees to support long-term peace and security for Ukraine and Europe.

-The leaders underscored their unity on shared principles, including that decisions on the future of Ukraine must be made by Ukrainians, that international borders cannot be changed by force, that diplomatic engagement must be reinforced by military and economic pressure on Russia to end its aggression, and the need for credible security guarantees to enable Ukraine to defend its territorial integrity and sovereignty.
+This approach is consistent with the principles of no decisions about Ukraine being taken without Ukraine and no decisions about Europe being taken without Europe.

 - PM Carney participates in a virtual meeting in support of Ukraine - August 13, 2025